General questions about ATLAS™

 ATLAS is being pilot-tested in a select group of states.
 The states involved in this first phase are Delaware, Louisiana, Massachusetts, New York, North Carolina, and West Virginia.
-States have been selected based on several criteria, including readiness for successful implementation of the initiative and a demonstrated potential to scale the tool after the pilot.
+States have been selected based on several criteria, including readiness for successful implementation of the initiative and a demonstrated potential to scale the platform after the pilot.
 Following successful completion of the two-year pilot, ATLAS™ will be scaled nationwide.

 When will ATLAS be live?

-ATLAS will go live in the pilot states in mid-2020.
+ATLAS will go live in the pilot states on July 21, 2020.